 Leyland Cypress Pruning

 Leyland Cypress is often used as a quick screen because it can grow up to 4 feet (1 m.) per year.
 It makes an excellent windbreak or property boundary border.
 Because it is so large, it can quickly outgrow its space.
-For this reason, the native East Coast specimen looks best on large lots where it is allowed to maintain
+For this reason, the native East Coast specimen looks best on large lots where it is allowed to maintain its natural form and size.

 Since Leyland Cypress grows so wide, do not plant them too close together.
 Space them at least 8 feet (2.5 m.) apart.
 Otherwise, the overlapping, scraping branches can wound the plant and, therefore, leave an opening for disease and pests.